vosaul/status.im/content/status.md

 }],
 ```

 > The placeholder parameter above only applies if your users haven’t put any input into the command, not even the name of the command.
-You can use it to include helpful guidance where necessary, i.e. `Type your password`.
-Alternatively, you can also include `suggestions` for your users’ input.
+You can use it to include helpful guidance where necessary, i.e. <code>Type your password</code>.
+Alternatively, you can also include <code>suggestions</code> for your users’ input.
 This should return a component to be rendered.
-For instance, if you are using the Console DApp and you select the `/faucet command`, you’ll see two suggestions to choose from.
+For instance, if you are using the Console DApp and you select the <code>/faucet command</code>, you’ll see two suggestions to choose from.

 > Example validator function (this specific example will raise an error if your user doesn’t input a string.
-Notice that you should return your message inside one of the `status.components`):
+Notice that you should return your message inside one of the <code>status.components</code>):

 ```js
 validator: function(params) {